Citizenship – Indian Constitution [GK Notes PDF]

 Updated:

-Citizenship in Indian is the status of a person recognized under Indian Citizenship Act of 1955.
-The idea of citizenship is enacted in the articles 5 to 9 of constitution of India.
-Here a comprehensive gk notes from citizenship is included for your competitive govt job exams like IAS, UPSC, SSC, Railway, etc.
+“Citizenship” in Indian is the status of a person recognized under the Indian Citizenship Act of 1955.
+The idea of citizenship is enacted in articles 5 to 9.

 Citizenship of Indian Constitution GK + Notes PDF: The system of citizenship in any country is a special historical situation that is shaped by the socio-political situation.
 The unfortunate incident of the partition of India is inextricably linked with the concept of Indian citizenship.
 As a result, the decision-making process for citizenship became problematic for the framers of the Constitution.